 The ink wasn’t even dry on the lease for the Capitol Hill campaigns office that PETA planned to use to escalate our campaign for Collins to be replaced at NIH because he had turned a blind eye to the failure of animal experiments.
-Today’s news that he has resigned brings hope for animals and the agency that he turned into a bureaucratic dinosaur.
+News that he’s resigning brings hope for animals and the agency that he turned into a bureaucratic dinosaur.

 In July, PETA urged Secretary of Health and Human Services Xavier Becerra to fire Collins and seek a new NIH director, citing the NIH’s disproportionate funding of animal experiments that fail to lead to treatments or cures for humans.
 Our letter reads, in part, as follows:

 Even as scientific evidence has mounted on the failure of animal experiments to produce cures and treatments for humans and also on the sentience of animals, the agency has failed to heed this evidence and has continued to waste public funds on cruel and failed experiments.
 NIH’s own animal laboratories serve as a poster child for abusive, deadly, and useless experiments—and this has been going on for years under Collins’ watch.
 For the sake of animal welfare, sound science, public trust, and the U.S.’ position as a global leader in biomedical research, we ask that you please consider replacing Collins with a more competent, forward-thinking director.